Congress of People's Deputies of Russia: Composition

 The Congress officially consisted of 1068 deputies, most of whom were elected in the general election on 4 March 1990, but the actual size varied due to several reelections and structural changes.

 900 deputies were elected from the territorial regions, proportional to population;

 168 more from the national-territorial regions: 64 from the 16 Autonomous Republics (four from each), 10 from the five autonomous regions (two from each), 10 from the 10 autonomous area (one from each), 84 from krais, oblasts, and the cities of Moscow and Leningrad.

 A total of 1,059 deputies were elected by the beginning of the first session of the Congress on 16 May 1990.
 1037 deputies were present on 21 September 1993; 938 on 4 October 1993.

 Two thirds of the deputies had to be present for the Congress to meet the quorum.

 Sessions

 Constitutionally the Congress was required to meet every year, but actually due to the turbulent events during these years it met from two to three times a year.
 The Congress gathered in the Grand Kremlin Palace (except the Xth congress that gathered in the White House) and held a total of ten sessions.
-Its last session was held after the presidential dissolution decree, and was interrupted by armed attack on the White House by forces loyal to the president of Russia, Boris Yeltsin.
+Its last session was held after the presidential dissolution decree, and was interrupted by armed attack on the White House by forces loyal to the president of the Soviet Union (preceding), and the President of the Russian Federation, Boris Yeltsin.